 Can you freeze chili sauce?

 This makes a big recipe.
 I like to let my sauce simmer all day in the slow cooker instead of the stove.
 It completely fills my 6-quart slow cooker You can always half recipe, but I recommend making a full recipe.

 This chili sauce freezes well.
 Just portion it out in smaller containers, freeze, and you’re ready for game day, Friday, or whenever that chili craving hits.

 Another idea for this chili sauce?
 Eat it on top of macaroni and cheese.
 This makes an amazingly wonderful combination!

-I’ll be sharing with you later in the year our chili recipe, which uses this sauce as a base.
+If you like this recipe, you’ll love our chili recipe, which uses this sauce as a base.
 Yep…we like this sauce that much in our family.

 - 1/2 cup chili powder

 - 3/4 cup sugar to taste

 - In a large stockpot (at least 6 quarts), brown hamburger, onions and garlic together, until the meat is totally cooked.

 - Add flour to ground beef and mix well.